codeHui/python_hk_event_search/README.md

 # HK Event Search

-HK Event Search is a Python script that allows you to search for events from various universities and event platforms in Hong Kong with a single command.
-It filters out events that occur during working hours, saving you time and effort.
+python_hk_event_search allows you to search for Hong Kong events from various universities and event platforms with a single command.
+It filters out events that occur during working hours and the topics you are not interested, saving you time and effort.

 ## Features

 - Fetch events from CityU, PolyU, HKU, and Eventbrite.
 - Filters out events during working hours.
-- Filter out events by keywords in their titles by modifying `title_filter_config` in the `main.py`.
+- Filter out topics by keywords in their titles by modifying `title_filter_config` in the `main.py`.
 - Easy to use and extend.

 ## Installation